AlperAkca79/Python-WhatsApp-Chat-Bot-AI/README.md

-# Python-WhatsApp-Bot-AI
+# Python WhatsApp Chat Bot AI
-Bot AI for WhatsApp coded in Python
+Your word Write the message to be sent here.
+And write as much as you want to send.